Wonder & the Everyday; or,

 if they were feeling out their relation to each other and the

 and space.
-This is a "still life"—yet
+This is a "still life"—yet how much in motion it is!

 like confusion, bustle in life—I wanted peace and calm.
 I